-The 90 member faculty who perform a wide range of materials research come from a wide range of engineering and physical sciences.
+Our faculty has more than 85 members who perform a wide range of materials research and come from a wide range of engineering and physical sciences.
 The faculty is highly research intensive having diverse research groups and laboratories.
 Graduate students like the fact that they have a wide range of faculty from which to choose when they select a research mentor.
 Our faculty have gained national as well as international recognition in their specialties.

 3. Research Facilities

 ASU has an outstanding infrastructure in microfabrication and expertise in microscale characterization.
 The department has state‐of‐the‐art facilities and equipment, including ion beam system to fabricate nanostructures, a metalorganic chemical vapor deposition system and laser ablation system for grown thin films of dielectrics, molecular beam epitaxy and metalorganic chemical vapor deposition systems for group III‐nitride research and a facility to assess the mechanical behavior of materials at small‐length scale.
 In addition, faculty and students have access to materials characterization and clean‐room facilities.
 We have several prominent research centers at ASU, including the Eyring Materials Center, the Nan, Macro Technology Works and the Flexible Display Center.
 The faculty also have their own specialized laboratories.

 The required coursework covers four subjects: advanced thermodynamics, structure and mechanical properties; kinetics and phase transformations and Fundamentals of Electrical, Optical, and Magnetic Materials.
 Electives allow students to tailor their program of study to their individual research interests.